civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/6-what-can-i-do.md

 If you'd like to participate directly, send us an email and tell us how you'd like to help.
 These include but are not limited to:

-*Contact your state representative.
-We'll provide emails and email addresses ready to be sent.
-To do this, we'll just need your name and zipcode.
+*sign a petition
+*write your congressperson
+*speak to a lawmaker by phone
+*write to your local paper
+*lobby lawmaker in person
+*write the White House

-Using your information, we can generate content for you to send to your representatives, and suggest other ways for you to help.
+Using your information, we can generate content for you to send to your congresspersons, and suggest other ways for you to help.

 Contact us at coldcasecrowdsource@gmail.com!